Nawaf138/B2B-Funnel-Analysis-for-Professional-Services/README.md

 - Improve lead quality and filtering
 - Automate follow-ups to reduce early-stage drop-off
 - Focus sales efforts on industries with higher conversion potential
-- Use weighted forecasting to avoid inflated revenue expectations

 ## Next Steps